 transferring those same experienced staff to Mississippi.

-Like Caesar’s Entertainment, MGM Resorts is also advertising widely for similar staff.
+Like Caesar’s Entertainment, MGM Resorts is also advertising widely for new staff in MS.

-Borgata Casino AC already has a sportsbook up and running, having launched sport betting on 14 th June,
+Borgata Casino AC already has a sportsbook up and running, having launched sport betting on 14th June, 2018,

 and has enjoyed the attention of no other than the sporting legend Julius Erving, who placed a bet on